New Jersey General Assembly: Salary and costs

 Service as a state senator or member of the General Assembly is considered to be part-time.
 Effective 2002, state senators and members of the General Assembly receive an annual base salary of $49,000 with the Senate president and the Assembly speaker earning slightly more (1/3 over the base).
 This was an increase from $35,000, which had been in effect since 1990.
 Beginning in 2026, the base salary will increase to $82,000.
 Additionally, each legislator receives an annual allowance of $150,000 for staff salaries.
 In the 2025 fiscal year, the total cost of the legislature in the state budget was $127,346,000.
 Of this amount, $18,690,000 was appropriated to the State Senate for salaries and other costs, and $25,208,000 was appropriated to the General Assembly.

 "Double dipping"

-Under state law that remained in effect until 2008, New Jersey Assembly, as well as Senate, members were allowed to serve in both one chamber or the other, as well as any other government positions they might have held at the time, although those who were still doing so as of 2008 ended up getting "grandfathered":
+Under state law that remained in effect until 2008, members of the New Jersey Assembly and Senate were allowed to serve in the legislature while still serving in any other government positions they might have held at the time.
+Those still doing so in 2008 were "grandfathered":

-Name, Party-County – Second Public Office (name in bold represents state Assembly member still in both local and state offices as of 2023):
+Name, Party-County – Second Public Office (name in bold represents state Assembly member still in both local and state offices as of 2025):